rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 SHIBBOLETH_LOGIN_URL = None
 ```

+## Alternatives to Shibboleth

+Please look under [django-allauth](./allauth.html#other-3rd-party-authentication-solutions) for information on other possible alternatives.

-## Alternative to Shibboleth: Keycloak and Satosa
+### Keycloak and Satosa

 Before RDMO 1.11.0, the installation of Shibboleth excluded the use other authentication providers for RDMO.
 When it is preferred to enable authentication to a Shibboleth Identity Provider and other 3rd party providers in parallel, an alternative configuration can be set up.
 A keycloak instance and a SATOSA proxy can be used for this purpose.